otosky/medium_stats/README.md

 ```

 This installs some extra dependencies allowing a webscraper to authenticate to Medium
-on your behalf and grab your sid and uid cookies.
-Note: You must already have
+on your behalf and grab your "sid" and "uid" cookies.  *Note: You must already have
-Chrome installed.
+Chrome installed.*

 Currently only valid for Gmail OAuth: